guitar and vocals drums trumpet bass and vocals

 "WITH MAGNETIC FIELDS DISRUPTED"

-Fresh brand new studio recordings of yet more songs and defining improvisations written back in the day.
+The last of the old recordings of yet more songs and defining improvisations back in the day.